 World Relief’s mission is empowering the local Church – wherever local happens to be – to serve the most vulnerable.
 No other group of people on the planet is called or positioned like the Church to respond to crises like the one we face today.
 World Relief is currently one of the only organizations mobilizing and equipping Christians to serve refugees in the Middle East, Europe, and the United States.

-World Relief is working with local churches to provide urgent supplies in Jordan, Turkey, Syria, and Iraq meeting practical needs at this critical time, supplying temporary shelters, hygiene items, trauma therapy for women and children, and more.
+World Relief is working with local churches to provide urgent supplies in Jordan, Turkey, and Iraq meeting practical needs at this critical time, supplying temporary shelters, hygiene items, trauma therapy for women and children, and more.

 Through partnerships with local organizations and churches, the World Relief office in Jordan is providing non-food items to displaced Syrian refugee families, and their host families, as well as sponsoring child friendly spaces for mothers and children.
 World Relief Germany is working to train and equip churches to welcome the massive influx of refugees into Europe.